mohamedabdelhameed711/Hand-Gesture-Classification-Using-MediaPipe-Landmarks-from-the-HaGRID-Dataset/README.md

 Run Training: Execute the Python script to train and evaluate the models.

-Prediction: Use the trained model to classify hand gestures from a video.
+Prediction: Use the best trained model to classify hand gestures from a video.

 Results